Skip to main content

 “What is going on?”
 Roopmati asked alarmed.

 “The enemies are at the gates.
-They say our Sultan escaped and ran away.”
+They say our Sultan escaped.”
 Roopmati gasped.
 That’s cowardice.
 He would never do that.
 He promised to come for me.

 “Impossible.”
 Roopmati shook her head.
 “He told me to wait here.”